satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Peer-reviewed publications are the primary mechanism for sharing scientific results.
 The current peer-review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
-We identify five fingers of death, doom, destruction, and despair, : (1) Reviewers are expected to have comprehensive expertise;
+We highlight five major problems: (1) Reviewers are expected to have comprehensive expertise; (2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are not acknowledged; (4) There is no measure of the quality of a review;
-(2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are not acknowledged; (4) There is no measure of the quality of a review; and (5) Reviews take a lot of time, and once submitted cannot evolve.
+and (5) Reviews take a lot of time, and once submitted cannot evolve.

 Precious few anonymous reviewers work in relative isolation, in a short amount of time and rarely have access to the information necessary to